 The teaching and learning methods will include a combination of different approaches including but not limited to:

 - Lectures - to introduce the relevant theory and knowledge of the topic.

 - Workshops and seminars - to develop your understanding of the theory from a lecture using case studies, role-plays, and practical workshops utilising digital simulation equipment for a valuable ‘near to real life’ experience.

 - Academic Tutorials - to receive feedback that helps you to develop your study and academic skills, such as research.
 Academic Tutorials are embedded into each module so you can discuss your progress and aspirational targets, and receive the guidance and support needed to achieve.

 - Pastoral Tutorials - you will be allocated a personal tutor.
 The programme covers all aspects of health including mental health and well-being, your personal tutor is there when issues explored cause direct personal impact.
 You can request to access further support when necessary.

-You will take part in an innovative placement project set by employers.
-The project will be relevant to the sector and could include developing a plan for service improvement, quality assurance or a health promotion project.
+You will take part in an innovative project set by employers.
+The project will be relevant to the sector and could include developing a plan for service improvement, quality assurance or a health promotion.

-This activity will be embedded within the Professional Development and Leadership module, the results of which will be presented to stakeholders as part of your assessment.
+This activity will be embedded within the Professional Development and Leadership module, the results of which will be presented to employers as part of your assessment.